dimitargrozdanov2/FootballLeague/README.md

 	e.
 Create an exception handling mechanism
 	f.
 Implement at least one design pattern, different than Singleton
 	g.
 Try to follow S.O.L.I.D principles

+This project could have been improved in the following ways:

+1. Use Redis for ranking
+2. Could have been created with Domain-Driven-Design
+3. Automapper could be optimized using Reflection and Attributes
+4. More Unit tests

+Project uses design patterns and is a REST API with no front-end.